ritikbalwant/ritikbalwant/README.md

 <!-- ************************************************************************ ABOUT ME ********************************************************** -->

-My name is <b>Ritik Balwant</b>.
-I’m a sophomore pursuing Computer Science and Engineering at MIT Bangalore Campus.
+My name is <b>Ritik Balwant</b>, and I’m a Junior-year student at Manipal Institute of Technology, Bengaluru pursuing my Bachelor’s in Technology in Computer Science and Engineering..
 I enjoy learning languages and frameworks like React, Tailwind and Swift.

 Full-stack Development, Open-Source contributions, DevOps, UI/UX Design, and Technology are all areas of interest for me.